FastLane-Labs/task-manager-contracts/README.md

 # Task Manager

 Task Manager is a smart contract–based task scheduling and execution system designed for the Monad blockchain.
-It leverages shMONAD bonding for economic security and uses advanced load balancing and dynamic fee pricing to schedule tasks with predictable gas usage.
+It leverages shMONAD (staked MON) bonding for economic security and uses advanced load balancing and dynamic fee pricing to schedule tasks with predictable gas usage.

 ## Overview